Last updated on December 1st, 2020 at 05:34 am

 Harmony Expresses A Theme

 Harmony is a description of design repetition in a space.
 The forms, shapes, textures, and colors that express the theme of the mood, style, and theme of your interior.
-When combined, these design elements work together for creating a feeling of being harmonious.
-Space feels as if everything is just where it supposed to be.
-Not every designer knows how to incorporate the right amount of harmony in final outcome.
+When combined, all blend together in best possible way and create so called harmonious feeling.

 How Harmony and Unity can work together